kjedreski/SaaS-DataPipeline/README.md

 # SaaS Data Integration
 AWS and SaaS.

-The Goal's objective: Proof of Concept for designing a data pipeline between a SaaS system and delivering files to a S3 server.
+Proof of Concept for designing a data pipeline between a SaaS system and delivering files to a S3 server.
+This is a wrapper on top of SaaS REST API endpoints

 (Please note, this code isn't going to be optimized)